ulflulfl/hints/ptouch/P-Touch-Tape-Cassettes.md

 I use my labels for "home and office", so no harsh daylight/UV, temperatures, chemicals and such.
 As I'm only using the compatible tapes (which works well for me), I can't tell if the genuine Brother tapes are better or maybe worse (which I wouldn't expect) ...

 However, the following web page indicates that you may be unlucky with "knock-offs": https://softsolder.com/2020/04/19/cheapnified-brother-tz-label-cartridge/

 ---

+## Tape Experiences

+My experiences with the different tapes, your mileage may vary ...

+### :+1: TZe-231 "12 mm Black on White" Tape - my personal default
+The tape I typically use is the "TZe-231 compatible", a standard 12 mm laminated tape "black on white".
+It's "easy to locate", has a good contrast and 12 mm can be read from a moderate distance.

+### :+1: TZe-251 "24 mm Black on White" Tape

+I'm using the 24 mm tape if the label needs to be seen from a distance, or graphics like QR-codes are used (QR-codes on 12 mm are a bit tiny).
+In effect the 24 mm tape is only used from time to time and - at least for me - nice to have, but not a "must have".

+### :question: TZe-211 "6 mm Black on White" Tape

+I need very small labels only once in a while, so it's easier for me to print on 12 mm tape than to search for the 6 mm tape and change it in the printer.
+To get a small label, I'll use a 12 mm double line print, only use the first line of it and cut it out with scissors.
+Only in the very rare case that I need more than a few small labels, I can switch to 6 mm tape.
+Can be helpful, but not really necessary for me.

+### :-1: TZe-131 "12 mm Black on Transparent" Tape
+I've tried the "black on transparent" tape, but depending on the background color to stick it on, the label is much harder to locate and read compared to "black on white" tape.
+Might be helpful for usages where the label should be "less obvious", but I'm practically not using it.

+### Other

+TODO: Test heat shrink tube, strong adhesive, flexible, seal, colors, ...

+---